The Vision Wormhole: Latent-Space Communication in Heterogeneous Multi-Agent Systems: Conclusion

 \section{Conclusion}

-We introduced the \emph{Vision Wormhole}, a latent communication framework that repurposes the visual interface of VLMs as a universal, continuous port for heterogeneous multi-agent collaboration.
+We introduced the \emph{Vision Wormhole}, a latent communication framework that repurposes the visual interface of VLMs as a continuous channel for heterogeneous VLM-based multi-agent collaboration.
 By translating sender-side reasoning traces into a fixed-size vision-token message via a lightweight Universal Visual Codec, our approach provides a \emph{bounded} and \emph{modular} alternative to text communication and pairwise cache translators, reducing multi-family integration from quadratic to linear scaling in the number of participating models.
-Empirically, Vision Wormhole yields consistent end-to-end speedups in heterogeneous settings and, in the lightweight regime, often improves accuracy while reducing end-to-end wall-clock time.
-We also find that a weakly supervised codec trained from fewer than 100 anchor texts can still deliver meaningful gains, suggesting that the vision pathway is a data-efficient channel for latent transfer.
+Empirically, Vision Wormhole reduces end-to-end wall-clock time across most heterogeneous settings and improves macro-average accuracy in the controlled comparison.
+We also find that a weakly supervised codec trained from fewer than 100 anchor texts preserves the runtime profile while producing configuration-dependent accuracy gains, suggesting that the vision pathway is a data-efficient channel for latent transfer.